Campus Improvement Plan

 Strategy 1: We will ensure school-wide implementation of Community Circles.

-Strategy's Expected Result/Impact: Increase in school connectedness and positive student teacher relationships.
+Strategy's Expected Result/Impact: Increase in school connectedness and positive student-teacher relationships.
 Increase sense of belonging and student pride.

 Staff Responsible for Monitoring: Teachers